Logan-Lin/quartz-blog/content/ai-system/cloud-deployment.md

 Notice:
 - No `-p 8000:8000` port publishing (Traefik handles external access)
-- `--network traefik-network` connects to Traefik's network
+- `--network traefik-network` connects to Traefik's network, this is important for the two containers to talk to each other

-- Labels configure routing and SSL
+The critical part is the labels which configure routing and SSL.
 These labels tell Traefik:
 - `traefik.enable=true`: Manage this container
 - `traefik.http.routers.api.rule`: Route requests for `yourdomain.com` to this container
 - `traefik.http.routers.api.entrypoints=websecure`: Use HTTPS (port 443)
 - `traefik.http.routers.api.tls=true`: Enable TLS
 - `traefik.http.routers.api.tls.certresolver=letsencrypt`: Use Let's Encrypt for certificates
 - `traefik.http.services.api.loadbalancer.server.port=8000`: Forward to port 8000 inside the container

+Note that `api` is just an identifier for this service, and you can use any name as long as it doesn't conflict with other containers.
+The port configuration is often optional since Traefik can auto-detect exposed ports, but we include it here for clarity.

 #### How Automatic SSL Works